-A Google My Business (GMB) listing is a FREE local business listing platform by Google.
+A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Creating a profile on this platform is critical to any local company wanting to show up in Google Maps or search results.

-In fact, the graph below does a good job of highlighting the importance of a GMB profile.
+In fact, the graph below does a good job of highlighting the importance of a Google Business Profile/Google My Business (GMB) profile.

-Though it’s referred to as GMB signals, you can only project such signals, if you have a GMB account in the first place.
+Though it’s referred to as Google Business Profile ranking signals, you can only project such signals if you have a Google Business Profile in the first place.

-Before we begin, it is important to check whether your pest control business already has a Google My Business (GMB) listing.
+Before we begin, it is important to check whether your pest control business already has a Google Business Profile/Google My Business (GMB) listing.

 Fortunately, the process of checking a GMB listing is pretty simple, and you can do so by following the steps below.